Ask a Question

 Tack

 The horses are all ridden in purpose-made Prestige trekking saddles, which are incredibly comfortable for long hours of riding.
 Some of the horses are ridden in bitless bridles and all are accustomed to a loose rein.
-Saddlebags and Australian raincoats are available for guests to use.
+Saddlebags and Australian raincoats are available for guests to rent.

 Horses

-The horses are all Lusitanos and Lusitano Crosses (Cruzado).
+The horses are all Lusitanos and Lusitano Crosses (Portuguese Cruzado).
 The horses are calm, well-mannered, fit for the trails and able to cope with the hilly and varied terrain.
 They live out together all year long in the meadows or in a large open barn if a shelter is needed during the wettest winter weather.

 Riding